 Supplier Code of Ethics

 Distributor Alliance Program Since 2006, the Distributor Alliance (DA) Program has helped customers support Diverse Business Enterprises while consolidating maintenance, repair and operating purchases.
-Over 60 DA members resell the full 1.6 million products offered by Grainger and provide services to customers with mandated procurement goals to support small businesses and provide employment opportunities to women, minority and veteran-owned businesses.
+More than 50 DA members resell the full 1.7 million products offered by Grainger and provide services to customers with mandated procurement goals to support small businesses and provide employment opportunities to women, minority and veteran-owned businesses.
 The DA member is one of the many points of contact for the customer, including regional business managers who mentor the diverse DA members and act as a liaison between Grainger, the end customer and the DA.

-As with all of our catalog suppliers, we monitor each partner’s performance with a monthly balanced scorecard.
-We provide feedback and offer assistance in performance areas where improvement is needed.
+We monitor each partner’s performance with a monthly balanced scorecard and provide feedback and offer assistance in performance areas where improvement is needed.
 We seek to provide meaningful focus in pragmatic areas where efficiency can be gained and effectiveness can be improved.

-Conflict Minerals As a distributor of hundreds of thousands of branded and private label products manufactured by thousands of other companies located around the world, Grainger is invariably many levels away from the beginning of the supply chain for the products it distributes.
+Conflict Minerals As a distributor of hundreds of thousands of branded and private label products manufactured by companies located around the world, we are invariably many levels removed from the beginning of our supply chain.
 Even so, Grainger is committed to acting in a socially and environmentally responsible manner and we take our responsibility within the supply chain seriously.
 Grainger supports the goal of the Dodd-Frank Act of preventing armed groups in the Democratic Republic of the Congo and adjoining countries from benefiting from the sourcing of certain minerals from that region.

 Maximizing Product Quality in our Private Label Brands